alexander-kastil/az-204/tooling/01-git/readme.md

 ![forking-wf](_images/forking-workflow.jpg)

-Original Repo could be: `https://github.com/ARambazamba/AZ-204` where `ARambazamba` is the `original-owner-github-username` and `AZ-204` is the name of the GitHub Repo.
+Original Repo could be: `https://github.com/alexander-kastil/AZ-204` where `alexander-kastil` is the `original-owner-github-username` and `AZ-204` is the name of the GitHub Repo.

 ### Listing the current Remotes